knaveightt/knv-elemental/README.md

 ## Upcoming Development
-Currently there is no way to craft the pearls.
+Currently there is no way to craft the greater / ultimate pearl varients, however they are fully implemented.
 Current work is to incorporate aqcuiring the pearls through a mix of crafting and villager trading.
 Commands to follow to give pearls manually to players.
+Instructions to follow on how to install the data pack and associated resouce pack.